awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Re\-Encrypt an Encrypted Snapshot<a name="reencrypt-snapshot"></a>

 The ability to encrypt a snapshot during copying allows you to apply a new CMK to an already\-encrypted snapshot that you own\.
 Volumes restored from the resulting copy are only accessible using the new CMK\.
 The following diagram illustrates the process\.
-You own two CMKs, CMK A and CMK B\.
+In this example, you own two CMKs, CMK A and CMK B\.
 The source snapshot is encrypted by CMK A\.
-During copy, with the key ID of CMK B supplied as a parameter, the source data is automatically re\-encrypted by CMK B\.
+During copy, with the key ID of CMK B specified as a parameter, the source data is automatically re\-encrypted by CMK B\.

 ![\[Copy an encrypted snapshot and encrypt the copy to a new key.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/snap-reencrypt.png)